≪ Go to our review of Bouldering Crash Pads

 The feature we like the most is the incredibly functional zipper flap closure system that doubles as the suspension system coverage flap when in pad mode.
 This is the only pad we've tested with this innovative and very functional new flap.
 The zipper flap flips over and zips up the opposite side of the pad to cover the suspension to keep from tripping on it and to keep it from getting wet and/or dirty.
 The zipper flap works fairly quickly and easily once you get the hang of it.
 The zipper is the highest quality YKK but even the best zippers can fail with repeated rugged use.
 If/when the zipper fails, there would be no way to close the pad securely so it would no longer fold up.
-Will the zipper wear out before the rest of the pad wears out first?
-Only time will tell, our long-term tests are still going on.

 This pad is best for beginner to expert level boulderers who don't carry the largest of loads but do want to carry a small to medium size load securely and at the same time use its many handy features.
 The solid foam in the taco-style design is good if you frequent boulders that have a lot of sharp, jagged, rocky landings since a hinge-style pad would be more apt to bottom out.